 Oral Health Care for Persons with Developmental Disabilities

-Highlights from the recent meeting of the EIOH/Golisano Community Task Force on Oral Health Needs of People with Developmental Disabilities.
+The following information has been compiled from the Task Force on Oral Health Needs of People with Developmental Disabilities.

 Community Task Force Key Findings

 It’s estimated that a significant portion of the 135,000 people in New York with developmental disabilities live in the Finger Lakes region.
 Most live in community based group homes and rely on nearby providers for health and dental care.
 But providers who are adequately accredited or trained to care for these patients are few and far between.